 - Lay out 1 piece of cheese in each piece of cut puff pastry, you can also use shredded cheese of your choice.

-- Lay out 1 piece of ham on top of cheese (if using any) in each piece of cut puff pastry.
+- Lay out 1 piece of sliced cheese and meatballs on top of each cut puff pastry.

 - Take each end of the puff pastry and bring it together, like a pyramid.
 Alternately crossing to cover the top, just like in the photo.